tooltwist/juice.io/src/v2/guide/index.md

 ## Introduction
 ### What is Juice?
-Juice is a configuration tool for AWS that assists programmers and non-programmers alike by creating a simple and intuitive process that ensures projects are managed effectively at each stage of product development and deployed correctly every time.
+Juice is a config tool for AWS that assists programmers and non-programmers alike by creating a simple and intuitive process that ensures projects are managed effectively at each stage of product development and deployed correctly every time.
 This system promotes security, transparency and consistency above all.

+### Why is it useful?
+Deployment can become a nightmare if your processes rely on individuals to maintain consistent and accurate config files.
+Most programmers develop their own procedures for deployment and storing sensitive information, and whilst companies may have recommended best practices, it’s easy for things to slip through the cracks due to human errors such as miscommunication, inexperience or just plain-old laziness.
+These mistakes are not only annoying but can pose serious security risks and can be damaging to client relationships.
+This is where Juice becomes a valuable asset in your future deployments.

+Juice provides a simple, easy-to-use solution for configuring projects that prevents easily-made human errors.
+The procedure provided by Juice is safe guarded to prevent unauthorised personnel from making potentially damaging changes to existing infrastructure or projects.
+It also ensures that config files are consistent, thorough and values are recorded carefully and thoughtfully.

 #### Objectives
 * To make development simple and standalone by removing the complications of production config considerations.
-* To prevent storing configuration values and secure information in the source code and build scripts.
+* To prevent storing config values and secure information in the source code and build scripts.
 * To provide restricted access to secure information and the production system.
 * To offer simplified, consistent, error free Ops by:
   * Defining all that is required
   * Removing the risk of accidentally copying parameters from one environment to another
   * Generating reliable templates and scripts
   * Fast recognition of missing config values
 * To ensure that the same source code is used throughout, despite having different locations for the config definitions.
 * To use the same Docker image across all non-dev environments.
 * To remove double entry of config values (e.g. server starts on specific port, client uses that port as it’s endpoint).

-### Why is it useful?
-Deployment can become a nightmare if your processes rely on individuals to maintain consistent and accurate configuration files.
-Most programmers develop their own procedures for deployment and storing sensitive information, and whilst companies may have recommended best practices, it’s easy for things to slip through the cracks due to human errors such as miscommunication, inexperience or just plain-old laziness.
-These mistakes are not only annoying but can pose serious security risks and can be damaging to client relationships.
-This is where Juice becomes a valuable asset in your future deployments.

-Juice provides a simple, easy-to-use solution for configuring projects that prevents easily-made human errors.
-The procedure provided by Juice is safe guarded to prevent unauthorised personnel from making potentially damaging changes to existing infrastructure or projects.
-It also ensures that configuration files are consistent, thorough and values are recorded carefully and thoughtfully.

 ### Is it secure?
 Juice does not store or manage any sensitive information.
-During the project configuration process Juice will request variable values for the project and each of its dependencies.
+During the project config process Juice will request variable values for the project and each of its dependencies.
 This data is then stored in AWS Secrets Manager or in your local storage, depending on your required environment.
-Juice simply provides a safe-guarded procedure for recording configuration values that ensures smooth project deployment every time.
+Juice simply provides a safe-guarded procedure for recording config values that ensures smooth project deployment every time.

 ## Getting Started
 ### How to register